Takayuki Kajitani

+Takayuki Kajitani (梶谷 隆幸, Kajitani Takayuki) is a Japanese former professional baseball outfielder.
+He played in Nippon Professional Baseball (NPB) from 2007 to 2024 for the Yokohama BayStars/Yokohama DeNA BayStars and Yomiuri Giants.

+Career

 Yokohama DeNA BayStars

 On September 25, 2006, Kajitani was drafted by the Yokohama BayStars in the 2006 Nippon Professional Baseball draft.

-In 2007-2008 season, he played in the Eastern League of NPB's minor leagues.
+In 2007–2008 season, he played in the Eastern League of NPB's minor leagues.

 On April 9, 2009, Kajitani debuted in the Central League against the Yomiuri Giants.

 Yomiuri Giants

-During the 2020 offseason, Kajitani exercised his free agent option.
-And he decided to sign a four-year deal with the Yomiuri Giants worth up to 800 million yen.
+During the 2020 offseason, Kajitani exercised his free agent option, and he decided to sign a four–year contract with the Yomiuri Giants worth up to 800 million yen.

+Kajitani played in 6 games for Yomiuri in 2024, going 3–for–16 (.188) with 1 home run and 2 RBI.
+On October 23, 2024, Kajitani announced his retirement from professional baseball.